 Regarding the kind of strokes that each player used, the following pie charts give a brief view into this:

 Both players have a similar distribution of shots.
 However, there are slight differences between them.
 As usual, Ovtcharov uses more backhand shots than his opponent.
 This time, 103 out of his 211 shots, which represents almost 50%.
-On the other hand, Boll’s forehand shots are almost 60% of all his shots.
+On the other hand, Boll’s forehand shots made up almost 60% of all his shots.

 A tight rivalry